 As I sat through 16 presentations – a total of 5 hours – I keep thinking over and over to myself “Architects have a specific way that they talk to one another” and for me, that specifically means sketching.

-Architects have our own vocabulary, one full of jargon and lingo that I typically try and avoid, but we all understand what it means when you bring a pen and some paper together and start talking … something that I do literally all the time in my office.
+Architects have our own vocabulary, one full of jargon and lingo that I typically try to avoid, but we all understand what it means when you bring a pen and some paper together and start talking … something that I do literally all the time in my office.

 The entire pattern of my professional career has put me in small offices where there was a sink or swim mentality.
 Nobody was there to show you how things were done – you figured it out for yourself.
 I don’t say this out of pride, (like that one architecture student with the Starbuck’s breath who is always quick to point how many all-nighters they’ve pulled) but rather a deep sort of void that exists where I missed out having some venerable old architect available to me to guide me through how things were supposed to be done.
 Maybe that’s why I try so hard to avoid telling people what to do?
 Some people (probably everyone in my office if they actually read this) are rolling their eyes thinking I specialize in telling people what to do – but I don’t see it that way.